saurlax/netvigil/README.md

 # Option to capture traffic, default is false
 capture = true

-# Record threat status over a period of time, in seconds
-# Default is 60.0s
-stat_period = 60.0

 # Number of data items displayed on the front-end page
 # Default is 200
 page_size = 200.0